Amanda Rollins

-Amanda Rollins is a fictional character on the NBC police procedural drama Law & Order: Special Victims Unit, portrayed by Kelli Giddish.
+Amanda Rollins-Carisi is a fictional character on the NBC police procedural drama Law & Order: Special Victims Unit, portrayed by Kelli Giddish.
 Rollins is a Sergeant with the Manhattan Special Victims Unit at the 16th Precinct of the New York City Police Department.

 Background

 Rollins transfers from the Atlanta PD to Manhattan SVU in June 2011.
 Being from Atlanta, she is a fan of the Braves, whose schedule she keeps on her refrigerator door.
 She has a dog named Frannie that she dotes on.

 Rollins grew up in Loganville, and has a bachelor's degree in forensic science.
 While working for the Atlanta PD, she was stationed at Precinct Zone 8.

 Rollins comes from a dysfunctional family.
 Her father Jim (James Morrison) is an alcoholic and a gambling addict who often beat her mother, Beth Anne (Virginia Madsen), while her younger sister, Kim (Lindsay Pulsipher), is a cocaine addict with bipolar disorder whose frequent brushes with the law often cause trouble for Rollins.
 She has a strained relationship with her mother, who favors Kim and whom Rollins looks down on for not fighting back against the abuse she suffered.
 This has sometimes affected her interactions with domestic abuse victims.